ElectricBlocks/electricblocks.github.io/content/docs/prologue/quick-start.md

 ### 3. Install Electric Blocks

 Once the Forge installer has completed, you will need to install the Electric Blocks mod.
-You can find an official relase on our downloads page here: <https://github.com/ElectricBlocks/electricblocks/releases>
+You can find an official release on our downloads page here: <https://github.com/ElectricBlocks/electricblocks/releases>

 Download the `.jar` file and place it in your mods folder.
 This will vary based on your system but it can usually be found here: